garysamuelson/blogsource/README.md

 # blogsource
-Various code examples associated with my blog articles.
+Various code examples associated with my blog.

 See: